Gem Profile- Quartz with Inclusions Part 2

 Dale Armstrong's Gem Profile- Quartz with Inclusions Part 2 - , General Education, , Rough quartz crystal

-Jackie Morris created this necklace and earring set with included-quartz beads and sterling silver wire.
+Jackie Morris created this necklace and earring set using included-quartz beads and sterling silver wire.

 Dale Armstrong's Gem Profile- Quartz with Inclusions Part 2 - , General Education, , Quartz necklace